Product safety and consumer information standards

 Baby walkers

-There is a product safety standard for baby walkers to help reduce the risk of children getting hurt when using one.
-This is because baby walkers allow children to move around faster and further and in different ways than they are able to on their own.
+There is a product safety standard for baby walkers to help reduce the risk of children getting hurt when using one. -

 Children's nightwear

 Children may be injured if their nightwear accidentally catches on fire.
-When buying nightwear for children, look for snug fitting items and low fire hazard fabrics.
-This reduces the chance of the nightwear catching fire.
+When buying nightwear for children, look for snug fitting items and low fire hazard fabrics. -

 Children's toys